Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The City of Puyallup has a Domestic Violence Advocate on staff in the legal department.
 The Victim Advocate can be contacted by phone at (253) 435-3654.

-The Puyallup Police Department Lobby is currently closed.
+The Puyallup Police Department lobby is open Monday - Friday from 8:30am-4:30pm.

 If you are a resident of Puyallup, you may obtain a notarized clearance letter in person at the Records Division.
 Please call (253) 841-5415 to schedule an appointment with the records clerk for the notary services.